boostorg/hana/doc/tutorial.md

 };
 @endcode

-It turns out that we can take advantage of `sfinae` and `Optional` to implement the `optionalToString` function as follows:
+It turns out that we can take advantage of `sfinae` and `optional` to implement the `optionalToString` function as follows:

 @snippet example/tutorial/introspection.sfinae.cpp optionalToString.sfinae